 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.

-PREPARING FOR ICE ACCRETION IN WINTER CONDITIONS
+PREPARING FOR ICE ACCRETION ON BOARD SHIPS

 Published: 30 October 2024

 Sudden ice accretion can quickly cover a ship’s superstructures, weather decks, and deck machinery, catching crews off guard.
-This buildup of ice makes hatch covers and machinery unusable until it’s cleared away.
+This build-up of ice makes hatch covers and machinery unusable until it’s cleared away.
 Since de-icing is a tedious and time-consuming process, ships must be equipped to handle the task efficiently.
 Reducing ice accumulation and preparing vessels for de-icing are critical steps to ensure safe and effective operations.

 TYPES OF ICE ACCRETION AND RISKS